 Feature articles can range from 750 to 2,500 words.
 We welcome complex projects, but we have a greater need for short subjects.
 A brief article on a popular subject - such as repairing and polishing clear parts - is your best bet for a first article.
 Show us a finished model, but focus on just one aspect of building it.
+What was remarkable about the construction?
 How did you paint the camouflage?
-What did you use for a radio antenna?

 Take photos at every step.
-If, as we have suggested, you study how FSM stories are presented, you'll notice that some articles have a flowing narrative with numbered references to pictures.
+If you study how FSM stories are presented, you'll notice that some articles have a flowing narrative with numbered references to pictures.
 Other articles have a short introduction followed by a series of numbered photos with detailed captions.
 Look at each format and decide what works best for you.
 If you have a lot to say about each and every photo, the narrative might be best.
-On the other hand, if you feel your story is best told step by step in pictures, consider the caption format; many writers find it easier.
-Consider including an illustration or even a simple sketch our staff artists can work from your "rough" to produce a high-quality illustration.
+On the other hand, if you feel your story is best told step by step in pictures, consider the caption format; many writers find that format easier.
+Consider including an illustration or even a simple sketch - our artists can work from your "rough" to produce a high-quality illustration.

 Whichever text format you choose, make sure it includes clear references to each photo - and, if you are using the narrative format, write a caption for every photo you want to use.
-Label your photos by number (not name) using a zero placeholder for single digits (e.g. 01, 02, etc.) See our separate sheet on digital photo guidelines.
+Label your photos by number (not name) using a zero placeholder for single digits (e.g. 01, 02, etc.)